 Crowdfunding is great for starting a business or for soliciting charitable donations, but how about paying for your divorce?
-Plumfund, a site that offers crowdfunding for just about anything you can imagine, has added a divorce registry.
+Plumfund, a site that offers crowdfunding for just about anything you can imagine, has added a “divorce registry.”
 If you’re getting a divorce, you can go there and create a registry of things you need (your ex took the couch, so you need a new one), ask for help with living expenses (you can’t afford the mortgage or rent on your income alone), or request assistance with the costs of your unhitching (your attorney’s fees, for example).
-The divorce registry works like any other crowdfunding site, allowing anyone to donate, with Plumfund taking a small fee.

 Crowdfunding grows in popularity